raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/tools/README.md

 * [Lua4FreeSWITCH-0.0.3.vsix](https://github.com/raspberry-pi-maker/VoIP-related-codes/blob/main/FreeSWITCH/tools/Lua4FreeSWITCH-0.0.3.vsix).

 <br>
-You can install them all at once by pressing Ctrl(cmd)+Shift+P, selecting "Install from VSIX..." from the command palette, and then selecting the downloaded vsix file.
+You can install the extension all at once by pressing Ctrl(cmd)+Shift+P, selecting "Install from VSIX..." from the command palette, and then selecting the downloaded vsix file.

 <br/>